• Skip to primary navigation

 • It is very easy to make this fancy-looking dessert with clear instructions, expert tips, and step-by-step pictures.

-• Most of the recipes use egg white or whipped cream, but this recipe combines the two for an extra fluffy, creamy and airy mascarpone filling.
+• Most of the recipes use egg white or whipped cream, but this traditional recipe combines the two for an extra fluffy, creamy, and airy mascarpone filling.

 Labelled picture of ingredients for Tiramisu

-• Ladyfingers - Savoiardi biscuits - These light, dry, egg-based, sweet sponge cake biscuits are the base for Tiramisu.
+• Ladyfingers - Savoiardi biscuits - These light, dry, egg-based, sweet sponge cake biscuits are the base for this traditional tiramisu recipe as well as Easy No-Bake Strawberry Tiramisu recipe.
 They are shaped like a large finger and taste like vanilla.
 You can buy them from large supermarkets or online.

 • Eggs - Use the freshest organic eggs you can possibly find as this recipe recalls for raw egg whites.
 Alternatively, you can use pasteurized egg whites if you have any doubts about consuming raw eggs.